Mountain West Chapter Bylaws

 E. Executive Committee

-• c.
-The duties of the Executive Committee shall be to call meetings, establish other committees, recommend dues and other fees as needed, and determine provisions for filling unexpired terms in case of vacancies and to transact all necessary business between Chapter meetings, subject to approval of the membership at the next meeting.
-In addition, the Executive Committee is responsible for reviewing the Chapter bylaws every five years, or sooner if it seems warranted.
+- 3. The duties of the Executive Committee shall be to call meetings, establish other committees, recommend dues and other fees as needed, and determine provisions for filling unexpired terms in case of vacancies and to transact all necessary business between Chapter meetings, subject to approval of the membership at the next meeting.
+In addition, the Executive Committee is responsible for reviewing the Chapter bylaws every two years, or sooner if it seems warranted.

 F. Nominating Committee

-• b.
-The Past Chair shall be the presiding officer of the Nomination Committee as one of the three members.
+- 2. The current Past Chair shall be the presiding officer of the Nominating Committee as one of the three members.

-• c.
-The Nomination Committee shall submit a slate of willing candidates to the Executive Committee to be voted upon by the membership (see Section VI for nomination procedures).
+- 3. The Nominating Committee shall submit a slate of willing candidates to the Executive Committee to be voted upon by the membership (see Section VI for nomination procedures) no later than November 15.

 G. Conference Committees

-• 1.
-Chair shall be a Chapter member residing in or familiar with conference city.
+- 3. In-person Conference: Chair shall be a Chapter member residing in or familiar with the conference city.

-• 1.
+- 4. Virtual Conference: Chair shall be current Chapter Vice-Chair.

+- a.
 Chair shall be current Chapter Vice-Chair

-• 1.
-Chair shall be current Chapter Secretary/Treasurer

 H. Winberta Yao Travel Award Committee